 Forth Ports has recently modernised its fleet of forklift trucks as part of its investment in increasing capacity for the storage of containers to 12,000 TEUs – a 50% increase since 2005.
 The company has also commissioned a feasibility study into deepening the shipping channel within the port to handle larger vessels.

 INEOS has completed the construction of a new HQ building on their Grangemouth site along with the construction of the largest ethane tank in Europe.
 A masterplan has been developed for the wider site with around 200 acres to be made available for industrial co-location.
-An application has been made to erect gatehouses, a security building and fencing, and five pipe bridges on the A904 Bo’ness Road between the Inchara Roundabout and the River Avon bridge.
+An application has been made to erect gatehouses, a security building and fencing, and five pipe bridges on the A904 Bo’ness Road between the Inchara Roundabout and the River Avon Bridge.
+INESO announced that it will acquire the North Sea forties pipeline system and Kinneil Terminal from BP.

 An energy from waste CHP plant has been consented on Earlsgate Business Park replacing CalaChem’s existing gas powered plant.
-This will provide lower carbon heat and power to CalaChem and other business users.
-Earlsgate Park site.
+This will provide lower carbon heat and power to CalaChem and other business users at the Earlsgate Park site.